bmi203-2023/minimal-viable-package/README.md

 └── test # The test directory contains all of the unit testing material.
     └── test_greeting.py
 ```
+*Assuming you made and populated the data folder.*

 For more references on Python packaging, here are a few helpful links:
 * [Setting up a repository](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-init)